tmp2035/eeva/README.md

 ## Usage Guideline

-since there are two abilities to install there are two guidlines how compute experiment:
+since there are two abilities to install there are two guidlines how compute experiments.
+Guidlines for running the experiments presented in the article are provided in the file `experiment_running.md`

 ### With docker